nadiaverdha/AppliedDeepLearning/README.md

 - `model.py` - contains Encoder, Attention and Decoder classes
 - `model_utils.py` - contains function for training, evaluating, function for saving best model
 - `train&evaluate_model***.ipynb`- the notebooks 1 to 5 are used for training the different models and evaluating them on test set
-- `inference.py` ` -  the beam_search function for generating captions
+- `inference.py`  -  the beam_search function for generating captions
 - `inference_notebook.ipynb` - notebook that displays models performance using beam_search function
 - `model_files` - files generated while training the models  which contain information on epochs, train loss, valid loss and BLEU scores
-- Due to the large size, the trained models are not uploaded
+- Due to the large size the trained models are not uploaded

 #### Actual Work-Breakdown Structure
 - Dataset Collection - I used an already available dataset
-- Data Preparation - This part of the project, I had not taken into consideration previously, even though it plays the most important role in getting the project started.
-It took me up to 1.5 weeks to explore my data, and write the `loader.py` and `vocab.py` files.
+- Data Preparation -  took me up to 1.5 weeks to explore my data, and write the `loader.py` and `vocab.py` files.
 - Design and build of a model - As expected, it was the most challenging part as it was my first time creating a model from scratch.
 This part took me 2.5 weeks.
 - Train of the model - 1 week
 - Fine Tuning - 1 week